OpenVoiceOS/community-docs/docs/qs_next_steps.md

 [Changing STT](ht_stt.md)

 Your OVOS assistant uses a "wake word" which lets it know it is time to start listening to your commands.
 By default, the phrase to wake OVOS is `Hey Mycroft`.
-This, like most things in OVOS is totally configurable.
+This, like most things in OVOS, is totally configurable.
 Follow the link to learn more.

 [Changing the Wake Word](ht_ww.md)

 PHAL plugins allow OVOS to interact with the underlying hardware and operating system.
-Several are avaliabe, and may be installed and run together.
+Several are available, and may be installed and run together.

 [Configuring PHAL](ht_phal.md)

-OVOS ships with default services avaliabe to the public to use.
-These include public TTS and STT servers, a weather API provided by [link to weather provider](#), access to Wolfram, and more.
-Part of being an open and private system, you can also change these to your own prefrences.
+OVOS ships with default services available to the public to use.
+These include public TTS and STT servers, a weather API provided by [OpenMeteo](https://openmeteo.com/), access to Wolfram, and more.
+Since OVOS is an open and private system, you can also change these to your own preferences.

 [Install your own Services](#) **WIP**